Phillips family disappearances: Ram raid in Piopio and confrontation with the police

 On 8 September 2025, Phillips was shot dead by police.
 Acting Deputy Police Commissioner Jill Rogers confirmed the timeline of events: In the early hours of the morning, an alarm was triggered at a PGG Wrightson rural supply store in Piopio.
 The burglars—Phillips and one of his children—fled the town on a quad bike.
 The quad bike was travelling along Te Anga Road, 30 km north of Piopio, when spikes were laid and the quad bike hit the spikes.
 A constable came to find the incapacitated bike, and Phillips fired at the officer with a high-powered rifle as the officer was getting out of his car.
 The constable was hit multiple times, resulting in injuries to his eye, before he fell to the ground and took cover.
 A second police vehicle then approached the scene and engaged Phillips, killing him.
 Multiple firearms were found on or around the quad bike.
-The injured constable was airlifted to Waikato Hospital to undergo surgery.
+The injured constable was airlifted to Waikato Hospital to undergo surgery and survived his injuries.

 By the evening of 8 September, police had found the two remaining children safe and well at a remote campsite.
 According to The New Zealand Herald, one of the children at the camp had been armed with a rifle as police approached, and negotiators from the Police Special Tactics Group worked to convince them to drop it.
 The Herald also confirmed that the child who had been travelling with the late Phillips had helped the police negotiators to convince the other children to come with them.
 Rogers confirmed that 50 personnel took part in the search for the two children and that the camp site would be forensically examined for the next two days.
 The campsite was in deep bush approximately 2 km from where Phillips was shot.
 The campsite had been occupied for some time and included some "structures".
 Police described the campsite as "grim, dimly lit, and surrounded by dense bush".
 Images of the campsite were released by police.